 - VCs do not fund very many companies.
+Not as many as it seems in the press and on social media.
 Fundraising is a complex, nichey, weird art and science.
 The #1 thing most founders don’t get is most VCs don’t actually fund very many companies.
 At medium-sized funds, each partner often does 2 investments a year.
 And often just 1 a year at bigger funds.
 Even in seed funds, each partner often just does 3–4 investments a year.
 Why will you be that 1?
 If you don’t know — you won’t get funded.
+Even with all the funding announcements you see these days, the number of seed rounds isn’t up all that much.
+Rather, most of the money being raised is going into proven winners.
 A bit more here.

 - You can’t hire some magic salesperson to “get you more sales”.
 You have to figure it out first yourself.
 The answer to your problems is not a magic salesperson.
 Once you have 10, 15, 20 customers … you can hire someone to help.
 But the magic will be implementing the playbook you already figured out, just full-time.

 - Freemium is not a marketing strategy.
 Just because your product is free, or has a free category, does not mean anyone will find it.
 Freemium is a funnel management strategy and done right, later it can accelerate viral acquisition.
 But putting up a new, free product on its own will get you zero customers.